Fall 2026 admission cycle: Applications January 1 – April 15; HSRT scheduled late May / early June

 Residency: No in-district residency requirement published.
 Out-of-state applicants should verify eligibility with the program.

-About the Portland Community College nursing program
+About Portland Community College's Dental Hygiene (AAS) program

 PCC has run its CODA-accredited Dental Hygiene program since 1970 and admits just 20 students each fall.
 The HSRT is a Phase II gate reached only by the top ~40 Phase I applicants, making it one of the most selective allied-health uses of the exam in Oregon.